Sensitivity of intracavity filtering schemes for detecting gravitational waves: Case I: Canceling radiation pressure noise

-In Fig.\,\ref{fig:back_action_evasionI} we show the corresponding intra-cavity filtering scheme in which one filter cavity and a resonant-sideband-extraction (RSE) mirror are placed inside the signal recycling cavity.
-The RSE mirror is used to effectively remove the frequency response of the arm cavities such that only one filter cavity is needed for canceling the radiation pressure noise (the highest frequency dependence of ${\cal K}$ becomes $\Omega^2$ instead of $\Omega^4$).
+In Fig.\,\ref{fig:back_action_evasionI} we show the corresponding intracavity filtering scheme in which one filter cavity and a resonant-sideband-extraction (RSE) mirror are placed inside the signal-recycling cavity.
+The RSE mirror is used to effectively remove the frequency response of the arm cavities such that only one filter cavity is needed for canceling the radiation-pressure noise (the highest frequency dependence of ${\cal K}$ becomes $\Omega^2$ instead of $\Omega^4$).
 More explicitly, the filter cavity sees an input-output relation for the optical field in a form similar to Eq.\,\eqref{eq:input_output_relation}, but with ${\cal K}$ being replaced by

 where $\Omega_q$ is a characteristic frequency at which the sensitivity curve touches the SQL.